 However, prior to undertaking such a transaction, be sure that the land trust or DST is not arranged in a similar manner to a partnership, otherwise, 1031 treatment may not be available.
 For instance, if the trust has multiple beneficiaries, pay close attention to the provisions of the trust: If the provisions seem to indicate an arrangement that is akin to a partnership, then you may lose 1031 eligibility.

 These points discussed above provide a good introduction to trusts and 1031 exchanges, but there are certainly more points you should be aware of as a prudent investor, so it’s often best to seek the advice of an expert.
 CWS Capital Partners can provide useful counsel in this area.
-Reach out to us today for more information.

 The information provided here is for your general informational purposes only.
 It should not be considered a recommendation or personalized advisory advice.
 CWS has made this third party information available from authors it believes are knowledgeable and reliable resources.
 However, its accuracy or completeness cannot be guaranteed and sentiment may change due to legal or economic conditions.